capsule5000/TSXduino-MEGA/README.md

 # Instructions

 1- The PCB board is fully screen printed for easy assembly.
-It has under the OLED screen some pads to configure the positive (+) and negative (-) pins of the board by means of a pair of solders.
+It has under the OLED screen some pads to configure the positive (+) and negative (-) pins of the board OLED by means of a pair of solders.

 2-TSXDuino MEGA can work with the power of the MSX cartridge slot or only the USB of the arduino MEGA.
 WARNING!
 Do not use both power simultaneously.